innayarantseva/opinary-challenge/README.md

 ## How to use

-Here will be a link to Netlify with two demo pages
+Here is the link to view the result on a couple of HTML demo pages: https://opinary-challenge.netlify.app/

 To get it up and running locally: